zydou/arti/doc/dev/notes/memory-limit.md

 A cache knows its oldest data and will need to know how old each thing it has, is.

-On reclaim, it discards the oldest things until it reaches roughly (at least) next_oldest.
+On reclaim, it discards the oldest things until it reaches roughly (at least) next_oldest, or has freed the amount requested.
 If that's not enough, tracker will call reclaim again.